ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Introduction

-Inspired by prior works~\cite{seo2023flipnerf, yang2023freenerf}, we propose \textit{HourglassNeRF}, which utilizes a novel hourglass casting strategy as an effective ray augmentation scheme.
-We cast an hourglass as a bundle of multiple additional rays, by featurizing the 3D Gaussian space of conical frustum using the Integrated Positional Encoding (IPE)~\cite{barron2021mip}.
-This allows us to cover a broader area of unseen views as an additional training resource, further enhancing the efficiency of augmented rays.
-Furthermore, by applying IPE to the hourglass, we can adaptively apply high-frequency regularization based on the photo-consistency of the pixels where the original input ray and the newly generated hourglass are cast.
-It allows us to eliminate the hand-crafted aspects of the existing frequency regularization scheme and capture fine details better while preventing from overfitting to the high-frequency.
+To address the problem, we propose \textit{ARC-NeRF}, which utilizes a novel Area Ray casting strategy as an effective ray augmentation scheme.
+We cast an Area Ray as a bundle of multiple additional rays, by featurizing the 3D Gaussian space of conical frustum using the Integrated Positional Encoding (IPE)~\cite{barron2021mip}.
+This enables us to cover a broader area of unseen views as an additional training resource, enhancing the efficiency of augmented rays, whereas previous ray augmentation methods are limited to covering only a single unseen view per additional ray.

+Furthermore, by applying IPE to the Area Ray, we can adaptively apply high-frequency regularization based on the photo-consistency of the pixels where the original input ray and the newly generated Area Ray are cast.
+Since the photo-consistency varies depending on the angle between the original and Area Ray, which determines the radius and variance of Area Ray, the high-frequency components of Area Ray samples are adaptively regulated based on the photo-consistency.
+It allows us to eliminate the hand-crafted aspects of the existing frequency regularization scheme and capture fine details better while preventing from overfitting on the high-frequency.